What do all of the most successful hackers have in common?

 Unfortunately, socially engineered attacks are not only becoming more common, but they’re also growing more sophisticated.

 And as humans, we don’t seem to be adapting as rapidly.

 Recently, Questionnaire scams have hit premium publishers’ sites, showcasing high-level social engineering.

 With connected devices in nearly every household along with the possible economic downturn in the background, the lure of questionnaires scams is at an all-time high.

 As it turns out, all bad actors have one purpose—to shift the user.

-Pop-ups promoting questionnaire scams cleverly use social engineering attacks to trick users into filling out forms, which ultimately steals their information or may install malware onto their devices.
+Pop-ups promoting questionnaire scams cleverly use social engineering attacks to trick users into filling out forms, which ultimately steal their information or may install malware onto their devices.

 The combination of effective social engineering lures and copycat site builds, drives users to blindly follow the malicious prompts.

 You’ve been personally selected to take part in our Browser Opinion Questionaire!
 Tell us what you think of Google Chrome and to say, “Thank You” you’ll instantly receive a chance to win an Apple Iphone11!